agosztolai/MARBLE/README.md

 The main attributes are `data.pos` - manifold positions concatenated, `data.x` - manifold signals concatenated and `data.y` - identifiers that tell you which manifold the poitn belongs to.
 Read more about [other usedul data attributed](#construct).

 Now you can initialise and train a MARBLE model.
+Read more about [training parameters](#training).

 ```
 from MARBLE import net